sts10/generated-wordlists/lists/1password-replacement/readme.markdown

 ![Correct horse battery stapler comic](https://imgs.xkcd.com/comics/password_strength.png)

 This guided my choice to use Google Books data -- these are words that literally make up the stories of English-speaking people.
+Whether certain parts of speech, like nouns, some balanced mix of parts of speech, or other categorizations of words, like singular nouns, are generally more "story-able" than others is a question to explore further.

-While this "story-ability" would help with assumption #2, I argue that words that are good for holding in your mind temporarily are words that are what I'd call "mentally pronounceable" (shout-out to [Reddit user out0focus for crystallizing this for me](https://www.reddit.com/r/1Password/comments/ur4otq/comment/i8x040c/?utm_source=reddit&utm_medium=web2x&context=3)), by which I simply mean that you can hold them in your mind as a _word_ rather than a collection of letters.
+While this "story-ability" will help with assumption #2, I argue that words that are good for holding in your mind temporarily are words that are what I'd call "mentally pronounceable" (shout-out to [Reddit user out0focus for crystallizing this for me](https://www.reddit.com/r/1Password/comments/ur4otq/comment/i8x040c/?utm_source=reddit&utm_medium=web2x&context=3)), by which I simply mean that you can hold them in your mind as a _word_ rather than a collection of letters.
+I think how easy a word is to spell is closely related to this -- perhaps "mental pronounceable" is the ease of "taking in" a word, and spell-ability is the ease of (re-)producing it (entering it into the interface).
 To make this more concrete, imagine carrying `entendre goyim ormolu waggish` (four words I'm cutting from the 1Password list) vs. `doubling striker adverbs guided` (four words I'm adding).

 Re: assumption #3, while I didn't optimize my list for (phonetically) pronounceable words, I think that the methodology I used (striving to use "common" words) works toward this goal.